MetPX/sarracenia/doc/sr_post.1.rst

 =========

 ------------------------------------------------
-Publish the Availability of a File to Subcribers
+Publish the Availability of a File to Subscribers
 ------------------------------------------------

 :Manual section: 1